-Some philosophers have suggested that the power set of an infinite set might be too large to be considered as a completed totality.
-To see why, let us start by thinking about the size of the power set of finite sets.
-We have seen that if we start with a set b of size n, then its power set $\wp b$ has $2^n$ members.
+If V is too big, then exactly how big does a collection have to get to be too big to be considered a set?
+Some philosophers have suggested that the powerset of an infinite set might be too large to be considered as a completed totality, and this has led to concern that the Powerset Axiom is not justified on this conception of set.
+To see why, let us start by thinking about the size of the powerset of finite sets.

+We have seen that if we start with a set b of size n, then its powerset $\wp b$ has 2^n members.
 For example, if b has five members, then its power set has $2^5 = 32$ members.
-But if b has 1000 members, then its power set has $2^{1000}$ members, an incredibly large number indeed; larger, they say, than the number of atoms in the universe.
-And then we could form the power set of that, and the power set of that, gargantuan sets indeed.
+But if b has 1000 members, then its power set has 2^{1000} members, an incredibly large number indeed; larger, they say, than the number of atoms in the universe.
+And then we could form the powerset of that, and the powerset of that - gargantuan sets indeed.